 Here's the problem: Talking about the list of services you provide isn’t what’s going to convince people to buy.
 If you're getting carried away talking about your expertise and what you can offer your customer, you're forgetting to think from your customer's point of view and what problem they are having.

 Rather than thinking "this is what I do", it's better to focus on the outcomes for your customer, as in "this is what I can do for you".

 This change in perspective means that you're thinking about what your customer is struggling with, what's important to them, and what they need to know before they spend money on the service you are providing.

 To fully understand what their true problem is, you have to ask a lot of questions.
 If you have no stakeholders to talk to, imagine what it is like to be in the customer’s shoes as best you can.

 Here are some things to think about:

 By asking these questions, you can get a better understanding of what problem they are looking to solve, and how to show them you can solve it.
-It's much easier to sell your customer something if you can show them what their life will be like after their problem is solved.
+It's much easier to sell your customer something if you can show them what their situation will look like after their problem is solved.

 Dentist appointments always seem to be too damn expensive.
 If I told you of a place where you could get a checkup that is as cheap as $20, but is a 2-hour drive from you and does a sloppy job, would you go?
 Of course not.